 After the police action, about 200 demonstrators shifted the scene of their protest to St. Michael's cathedral - formerly a 12th century monastery which was destroyed by Soviet authorities in 1937 and rebuilt after independence in 1991.

 Opposition leaders have already vowed to press ahead with protests on Sunday.

 Andriy Shevchenko, an opposition deputy, was quoted by Interfax news agency as saying: "It was absolute savagery.
 By my count, we are talking of tens of cruelly beaten people, perhaps hundreds.

 "There were no grounds for it.
 There was no provocation by the crowd.
 People were singing, warming themselves by camp fires."

 And Arseny Yatsenyuk, a former economy minister turned opposition leader, said: "Ukraine has woken up in a different state after Yanukovich refused to sign in Vilnius.
 It is no longer Ukraine.
 It's closer to Belarus."
 Neighbouring Belarus has been under one-man rule since 1996.

-Many demonstrators were hurt in the violence "Yanukovich has already started training for the (presidential) elections in 2015," he went on: "He will carry out the elections with the 'Berkut' (riot police), special units, shields, helmets and batons."
+"Yanukovich has already started training for the (presidential) elections in 2015," he went on: "He will carry out the elections with the 'Berkut' (riot police), special units, shields, helmets and batons."

 Heavyweight boxing champion Vitaly Klitschko, leader of the opposition UDAR (Punch) party, said: "After the savagery we have seen on Independence Square we must send Yanukovich packing.